shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/introduction-to-mobile-advertising.md

 ---
-title : Introduction to Mobile Advertising description : Learn how advertising works on mobile devices. ms.date : 12/05/2023 ms.custom : industry-reference
+title : Industry Reference - Introduction to Mobile Advertising description : Learn how advertising works on mobile devices. ms.date : 12/05/2023 ms.custom : industry-reference
 ---

-# Introduction to mobile advertising
+# Industry Reference - Introduction to mobile advertising

 > [!TIP]
 > For an introduction to the main concepts involved in online advertising, see [Introduction to Ad Serving](introduction-to-ad-serving.md).